FalloutNewVegas188/Retrieve-Email-with-Gmail-Integration/README.md

-In this Exercise we will utilize Gmail Integration with Delete Email sequence to Delete all SPAM emails.
+In this Exercise we will utilize Gmail Integration with Delete Email sequence to Delete all SPAM emails